Hinduism Facts

 Known as: People who follow Hinduism are called “Hindus.”
 Hinduism is also known as “Hindu Dharma” (हिंदू धर्म), ” Hindu Religion, “Sanatan Dharma (Eternal Religion),” “Vedic Religion,” or Vedic Dharma.

 Founder: Hinduism has no single founder.
-It has been evolving over the thousands of years and will continue to.
+It has been evolving over thousands of years and will continue to.

 Meaning of the word: The word “Hinduism” actually has no real meaning because Hinduism was not founded as a religion.
 The name “Hindu” is given by the people outside of India, especially Greeks and Arabs, to those living in the vicinity of the “Sindhu” river.
-So, the way of life those people were following is called “Hinduism”.
+So, the way of life that those people were following is called “Hinduism”.

-What do they worship: Hindus believe in one God named as “Brahman” but view other gods and goddesses as manifestations of Him.
+What do they worship: Hindus believe in one God named “Brahman” but view other gods and goddesses as manifestations of Him.
 Therefore, in practice, they worship more than one God.

-Main Deities: Lord Brahma, Lord Vishnu, and Lord Shiva are the creator, protector, and destroyer respectively.
+Main Deities: Lord Brahma, Lord Vishnu, and Lord Shiva are the creator, protector, and destroyer, respectively.
 These are the three main deities in Hinduism.
-Besides them, Lord Ganesha, Lord Krishna, Lord Hanuman, Lord Rama, and goddess Parvati are the most popular deities in Hinduism.
+Besides them, Lord Ganesha, Lord Krishna, Lord Hanuman, Lord Rama, and Goddess Parvati are the most popular deities in Hinduism.

-Aims of life: Dharma (righteousness), Artha (wealth), Kama (desire), and Moksha (salvation) are the four objectives of a Hindu’s life.
+The aims of life: Dharma (righteousness), Artha (wealth), Kama (desire), and Moksha (salvation) are the four objectives of a Hindu’s life.

 Goal: Salvation is the ultimate goal of a Hindu’s life.